 how to speak italian

-While planning out conversations can seem to be an arduous task, you’re actually planning out your conversations just by learning Italian through vocabulary building activities.
+While planning out conversations can be an arduous task, it can help you learn Italian through vocabulary-building activities.

 In fact, increased comfort will come with a robust and practiced active vocabulary.

-This is because knowing common vocabulary will ensure you can converse about common conversation topics, and having this vocabulary in your long-term memory keeps it easily accessible when speaking.
+This is because knowing common vocabulary will ensure you can talk about common conversation topics, and having this vocabulary in your long-term memory keeps it easily accessible when you speak Italian.

-These new words should come from everywhere: reading books and online content, Italian films, music and smartphone apps.
-It can be hard to decide which words you should learn, so stick to common words and ones that are frequently repeated at first.
+• Write down and practice new words.
+These new words can come from everywhere: books, online content, films, music and smartphone apps.
+It can be hard to decide which words you should learn, so if you’re starting out, stick to common words and ones that are frequently repeated.

-To internalize these words, use this vocabulary actively and in context by writing them in compositions and through speaking practice such as planned conversations or an audio diary.
+• Use the vocabulary actively and in context to internalize them.
+Write them in compositions.
+Use them regularly through speaking practice such as planned conversations or an audio diary.

-You could also try a vocabulary building app.
-Popular ones include well-known programs like Duolingo and Memrise as well as vocabulary-specific flashcard apps like Learn Italian Words Free.
+• Try a vocabulary-building app.
+Popular ones include Duolingo and Memrise as well as vocabulary-specific flashcard apps like Learn Italian Words Free (available on Android).

 8. Join an Italian Community